BaReinhard/ES6/README.md

 As more and more features are becoming available in ES6+ it appears that a solid foundation in ES6 and beyond is becoming more and more worthwhile.
 Given that most of these features fix some of the shortcomings of the previous standards and are a few of the reasons why some of the current libraries and frameworks were created.
 I feel that in the coming weeks/months/years that learning these new features will help to write more meaningful code with better practices in mind.

 ## What is being used for writing ES6 code
-* I am using ATOM with `linter-jshint` to help show possible conflicts in the code.
+* ATOM with `linter-jshint` to help show possible conflicts in the code.
-* I am using node modules of babel e.g. `npm install --save-dev babel-cli babel-preset-env`
+* NodeJS packages of babel e.g. `npm install --save-dev babel-cli babel-preset-env`
-* I am using node to run `app.js`
+* NodeJS to run `app.js`

 ## Some Sample Code